selketjah/selketjah.github.io/_posts/2019-10-17-what-is-a-decision.md

 > Decision:
 > a choice that you make about something after thinking about several possibilities.

-and here is another one, from the texbook [Foundations of Decision Analysis](https://www.amazon.com/Foundations-Decision-Analysis-Ronald-Howard/dp/0132336243/ref=sr_1_1?crid=3BHQUJF5YW9PC&keywords=foundations+of+decision+analysis&qid=1570889458&s=books&sprefix=foundations+of+deci%2Caps%2C234&sr=1-1):
+and here is another one, from the textbook [Foundations of Decision Analysis](https://www.amazon.com/Foundations-Decision-Analysis-Ronald-Howard/dp/0132336243/ref=sr_1_1?crid=3BHQUJF5YW9PC&keywords=foundations+of+decision+analysis&qid=1570889458&s=books&sprefix=foundations+of+deci%2Caps%2C234&sr=1-1):

 > Decision: